Close

 *ISO 14001: An international standard for environmental management

-Lion Group ISO 14001 certificationsTo grow our businesses while reducing our impacts on the global environment, the Sustainability Promotion Council, which consists of the executive corporate officers, including the President, and representatives of related divisions.
-The council deliberates on policy for dealing with environmental problems and monitors the progress of related efforts.
+To grow our businesses while reducing our impacts on the global environment, the E Subcommittee, chaired by the executive officer in charge of sustainability promotion, was established under the Sustainability Promotion Council.
+The subcommittee’s membership includes executive officers responsible for ensuring sustainability and representatives of related divisions.
+The council deliberates on sustainability policies, including those dealing with environmental problems, and monitors the progress of related efforts.

 Trained internal environmental auditors regularly conduct internal environmental audits to check compliance with the requirements of ISO 14001.
 The relevant departments then take responsibility for implementing improvements regarding any issues thus identified.
 In addition, the general managers of offices and plants conduct management reviews to confirm that organizational management systems are constantly being improved to be more apt, fair and effective.